-The ketogenic diet was originally created and used as a treatment for those with epilepsy, and was first introduced in the 1920s for those who did respond to traditional anti-epileptic drugs.
+The ketogenic diet was originally created and used as a treatment for those with epilepsy and was first introduced in the 1920s for those who'd respond to traditional anti-epileptic drugs.

-Because the ketogenic diet causes the body to run on fat as its primary fuel source instead of glucose (a state called ketosis), it’s been used successfully as a way to reduce or completely eliminate seizures by lowering excitability in the brain.
+Because the ketogenic diet causes the body to run on fat as its primary fuel source instead of glucose (a state called ketosis), it's been used successfully to reduce or eliminate seizures by lowering excitability in the brain.

-However, over the years, keto has become a popular diet for weight loss as well as for individuals with diabetes.
-Mainstream media along with the fitness industry often promote this diet as a way to accelerate weight loss, especially for people with poor blood glucose levels.
+Over the years, keto has become a popular diet for weight loss and individuals with diabetes.
+Mainstream media, along with the fitness industry, often promote this diet to accelerate weight loss, especially for people with poor blood glucose levels.

 To determine if you’ve achieved ketosis, you’ll want to monitor your ketone levels and keep them in an optimal state.
 In this post, we’ll cover what the ideal ketone levels are and how to optimize them to meet your health goals.